expertanalytics/xal/content/services/hpc/index.md

 solution of partial differential equations or Monte Carlo integration to compute the multidimensional definite integral of some interesting function.

-Since the beginning of the computer era, technologist, programmers and scientists have composed careful instructions to the CPU, aiming to solve ever more challenging problems while spending less time and energy during program execution.
+Since the beginning of the computer era, technologists, programmers and scientists have composed careful instructions to the CPU, aiming to solve ever more challenging problems while spending less time and energy during program execution.
 High Performance Computing (HPC) is the craft of spreading compute